matt-harvey/swx/README.rst

 --------------------

 Suppose you start working on the activity of "answering emails".
-You would come up with a name for this activity, say ``answering emails``.
+You would come up with a name for this activity, say ``answering-emails``.
 When you first start working on this activity, you would enter the following at the command line::

-    swx switch -c answering emails
+    swx switch -c answering-emails

-The activity name can be any number of words strung together, and is case-sensitive.
+Note the activity name is case-sensitive case-sensitive.
 You can use the alias ``s`` if you don't want to type ``switch``.

 The ``-c`` option tells the ``switch`` command that this is the first time you are working on this activity.
 On subsequent occasions, when you switch back to